avihut/dotfiles-mac/README.md

 # Mac Dev Machine Configuration
 ## Setup
-This explainer guide you through setting up a standard Mac Dev machine with `zsh`, iTerm2 terminal, powerlevel10k terminal theme, and basic pacakges you'll need for most workflows.
+This explainer guide you through setting up a standard Mac Dev machine with zsh, iTerm2 terminal, powerlevel10k terminal theme, and basic pacakges you'll need for most workflows.
 By the end of it you'll have VS Code with a basic set of extensions installed through brew.
 Follow these installation instructions to have the set of recommended configurations.

 1. Set your login shell to `zsh`.
 2. Install [iTerm2](https://iterm2.com/downloads.html).